jelson/aqi/README.md

     `v3/test/sendtest.py --url https://your-server:15000/data/ -s 1000 -n 10 -p 'password-you-picked'`

    The return value should be `True`, indicating success.
-Check the database table to make sure it has been populated with 10 rows of data with sensor ID 1000.
+Check the database table and ensure it has been populated with 10 rows of data (or whatever value you passed to `-n`) tagged with sensor ID 1000 (or whatever value you passed to `-s`).
 A 403 result indicates there was a mismatch between the password you passed to sendtest.py and the one in the receiver's configuration file.

 * Configure each of your RPi sensors: